vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/2-into-the-workspace.md

     **Notebook Image:**

-    - Image selection: `AI501 - Custom Code Server` (atthe end of the list😌)
+    - Image selection: `AI501 - Custom Code Server` (at the end of the list😌)

     **Deployment size**
     - Hardware profile: `default-profile`